circuscode/hello-dolly-for-your-song/readme.txt

 Stable tag: 0.7
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html
-Donate link: httts://www.unmus.de

 This simple plugin is an extended version of the famous hello dolly plugin by Matt Mullenweg.
-It shows a random line of the any text in your blog.
+It shows the songtext of any song in your blog.

 == Description ==